-Project Element Description % of Grade Business Opportunity Precise statement that defines the opportunity, the scope of 10% Statement (Project Overview) the engagement, implications and the objectives/desired outcomes of the planning process Questions and Business Clear and concise questions derived from the problem 10% Assumptions statement that probes the root cause underlying the problem - statement.
+Project Element Description % of Grade Business Opportunity Precise statement that defines the opportunity, the scope of 10% Statement (Project Overview) the engagement, implications and the objectives/desired outcomes of the planning process Questions and Business Clear and concise questions derived from the problem 10% Assumptions statement that probes the root cause underlying the problem statement.
 Questions provide the framework for the work plan (data collection, literature review, etc.).
 The questions should include baseline data that validates root cause.
-Project Work Plan A written work plan and presentation that outlines the who, 5% - what, and when and will include a critique on how the work plan supported or hindered the team's ability to organize and complete the assignment within the prescribed timeframe.
+Project Work Plan A written work plan and presentation that outlines the who, 5% what, and when and will include a critique on how the work plan supported or hindered the team's ability to organize and complete the assignment within the prescribed timeframe.
 Business Plan The team integrates knowledge and skills acquired through 45% all prior course and fieldwork during the program to complete the business plan for a healthcare client.
 There is literature to support the teams choice of analytical tools (quantitative, qualitative or mixed methods) and reflects in- depth knowledge of healthcare delivery, organization, management, and finance.
 Written Executive Summary Incorporates all elements of the work product, including 10% discussion of special considerations/challenges and recommendations.
 Please attach the analytical products developed (spreadsheets, qualitative coding, financial models, flow charts, etc.).
 Final Presentation Communication skills in the organization and presentation 10% of the findings/recommendations.
 Additionally, the ability to answer project-related questions will convey the depth of knowledge of the problem and will underscore the team's assertions.
-Preceptor Evaluation Professional behavior, clear and respectful communication, 10% - and critical thinking.
-Total 100%
+Preceptor Evaluation Professional behavior, clear and respectful communication, 10% and critical thinking.
+The instruction will periodically communicate with your preceptors throughout the semester to make sure things are progressing in a positive direction and there are no outstanding issues.

-Course Schedule
+Course Schedule\